ocaml/ocaml.org/data/rss/tarides/an-introduction-to-ocaml-ppx-ecosystem.md

 <p>The <code>rule</code> stanza that comes after that indicates to <code>dune</code> how to produce the actual test output by
 applying the rewriter binary to <code>test.ml</code>.
 You probably noticed the <code>-deriving-keep-w32 both</code> CLI option passed to <code>pp.exe</code>.
-By default, <code>ppxlib</code> will generate values or add attributes so that your generated code doesn't trigger a "Unused value" warning.
+By default, <code>ppxlib</code> will generate values or add attributes so that your generated code doesn't trigger a &quot;Unused value&quot; warning.
 This is useful in real life situation but here it will just pollute the test output and make it harder to read so we disable that feature.</p>
 <p>The following <code>alias</code> stanza is where all the magic happens.
 Running <code>dune runtest</code> will now
 generate <code>test.actual.ml</code> and compare it to <code>test.expected.ml</code>.
 It will not only do that but show